kbxkb/file-upload-link-share-simple/README.md

 ### Functionality, assumptions, expected behavior

-**How the password-protection feature works**: If the uploader specifies a password to protect the file, the downloader will have to specify the password directly in the URL/link as a query string parameter, "password".
-The generated link adds this parameter at the end without the value, so all the link-holder has to do is copy the link, paste it in the browser's address bar, and type the password at the end.
+**How the password-protection feature works**: If the uploader specifies a password to protect the file, the downloader will have to specify the password directly in the URL/link as a query string parameter, "password". *The generated link adds this parameter at the end without the value*, so all the link-holder has to do is copy the link, paste it in the browser's address bar, and type the password at the end.
 If the password is correct, it will work.
-This also means that if a password is provided, the generated link will not work as-is, and there is ample warning and usage instruction provided on the response.
+This also means that *if a password is provided, the generated link will not work as-is*, and there is ample warning and usage instruction provided on the response.

 **How the link-expiration feature works**: To keep it simple, I have compared the unix timestamp of when the download request is made, with that of when it was uploaded.
 If the difference is > 86,400, I decline the request.